Cong leaders stage Satyagraha against Rahul's questioning, 'misuse' of central agencies | Politics

 The Congress on Tuesday staged a Satyagraha at the party headquarters here alleging ''misuse'' of the Enforcement Directorate and ''harassment'' of party leader Rahul Gandhi, who is being questioned by the probe agency for the fifth day in the National Herald money laundering case.

-The protesting leaders, including Rajasthan Chief Minister Ashok Gehlot and Chhattisgarh Chief Minister Bhupesh Baghel, later announced a march to Jantar Mantar, but the police prevented them for lack of permission.
-Several Congress workers were detained.
+The protesting leaders, including Rajasthan Chief Minister Ashok Gehlot and Chhattisgarh Chief Minister Bhupesh Baghel, later announced a march to Jantar Mantar here, but the police prevented them for lack of permission.
+Several Congress workers and MPs were detained, including Benny Benhanan, Anto Anthony, Deepak Baij, Saptagiri Ulaka, Gaurav Gogoi, Ranjeet Ranjan, Amee Yajnik, Santhokh Singh, K Suresh, Chella Kumar, Kuldeep Rai Sharma and Mohd Zawaid, besides former minister Bhakta Charan Das, Chhattisgarh minister Amarjeet Bhagat and ex-MP Kamal Kishore Commando.

-The police said the Congress leaders were given permission to stage a protest at Jantar Mantar but they were not allowed to take out a march.
+The police said the Congress leaders were given permission to stage protest at Jantar Mantar, but they were not allowed to take out a march.

-Baghel, along with supporters, sat on road outside the Congress office while Gehlot dubbed the BJP leaders ''fascists'' masquerading as believers of democracy to befool people.
+Baghel, along with supporters, sat on the road outside the Congress office, while Gehlot dubbed the BJP leaders ''fascists'' masquerading as believers of democracy to befool people.

 The Congress workers also raised slogans against 'Agnipath', saying it was only a ploy to divert the attention from the government's failures and that the scheme would thrust the youth towards darkness.